flbulgarelli/name-inference/README.md

 ## TL;DR

-`onomastic` is an algorithm for classifying personal names deterministically, using given and family names lists. `onomastic` tries to minimize misclassifications, and does not inferences about ambiguous personal names unless forced to do so.
+`onomastic` is an algorithm for classifying personal names deterministically, using given and family names lists. `onomastic` tries to minimize misclassifications, and does not make inferences about ambiguous personal names unless forced to do so.

 Sample usage: